Rapptz/discord.py/docs/guide/interactions/checks.rst

     in the default permissions being set to administrator only.

 In the second example, the context menu will be limited to only users with the ``delete_messages`` and ``manage_guild`` permissions.
-The provided values can be any number of permissions, which can be found in :class:`.Permissions`, and must have a boolean value.
+The provided values can be any number of :class:`.Permissions`, and must have a boolean value.

 Here is what the context menu above looks like in the Discord client, found inside of the ``Integrations`` section of